OllieMoss/history_of_computing/README.md

 # History of Computing
 The history of computing is clean, clear way to look at the history and development of computing since it's inception to the present day, I want it to serve the purpose of educating someone who might just be curious as to how it all began but also help someone that wants to look at the history of computing in a more in depth, meaningful way.
 Whether it be for their own story or even perhaps something that could be referenced in a school envrionment.

+### Target Audience
+The people that I want to come to this site are people that want to see a minimal webiste that has the information that they are looking for that is easy to read and if they want they will also be able to access more information about a specific person or invention if it is just one particular thing they are looking for.
+Perhaps this person would be school student looking for info for some school/home work, or even someone that wants to write their own story or website that is looking for a source of information that they can use for their own projects that goes from the 1800's to the present day.

 ### Technology & Features
 I'll be using mainly HTML and CSS to create a stylish reponsive webiste that is easy to navigate and easy to intuit at glance once someone has entered the website.
 There will be 3 pages to the history of computing.